AnicetNgrt/GodotOnlineRoomSystem/README.md

 For the frontend it is plain [Godot Engine](https://godotengine.org/) and GdScript.
 It connects to the server via [WebSockets](https://docs.godotengine.org/en/stable/tutorials/networking/websocket.html).

+# Supported platforms

+The frontend was tested on several platforms, feel free to give us your results.

+- [x] HTML5 Firefox
+- [x] Linux Ubuntu
+- [x] Windows 10

+Other platforms are probably fine too.
+But you'll have to test them by yourself.

 # How it works